grimch/logidoclet/README.md

 [![GitHub code size in bytes](https://img.shields.io/github/languages/code-size/grimch/logidoclet)](https://github.com/grimch/logidoclet)
 [![License: MIT](https://img.shields.io/badge/License-MIT-yellow.svg)](https://opensource.org/licenses/MIT)

-LogiDoclet is a Javadoc Doclet that generates a machine-readable Prolog representation of your Java codebase.
+LogiDoclet is a Javadoc Doclet that generates a LLM-friendly representation of your Java codebase.
 It is designed to make software projects more accessible for analysis by AI agents and large language models.

 ## Motivation for LogiDoclet
 In long-standing, in-house software projects, developer turnover is a significant challenge.
 New team members face a steep learning curve, trying to understand a large, complex codebase with incomplete or outdated documentation.
 This "knowledge gap" slows down development and hinders maintenance.
 Using AI to understand the code directly is often cost-prohibitive due to high token costs, context window limitations, and the low signal-to-noise ratio in raw source code.